THEOplayer/documentation/theoads/getting-started/01-sdks/01-web/02-signaling-server.md

 Aside from having a valid manifest, we do have some requirements to make THEOads work:

 - Use a HLS manifest.
 For now this is the only one supported.
 Other protocols will follow in the future.
+- We require an `EXT-X-PROGRAM-DATE-TIME` tag to be present.
+This is needed to accurately schedule the ad breaks.
-- SCTE markers should be provided either in an `EXT-X-DATERANGE` tag, an `EXT-X-OATCLS-SCTE35` tag or with the `EXT-X-CUE-OUT` tag.
+- SCTE markers should be provided either in an `EXT-X-DATERANGE` tag, an `EXT-X-OATCLS-SCTE35` tag or with the `EXT-X-CUE-OUT` and `EXT-X-CUE-OUT-CONT` tags.
-  - `Ext-X-DATERANGE` is recommended due to its standardization and ability to provide more comprehensive data for improved integration.
+  - `EXT-X-DATERANGE` is recommended due to its standardization and ability to provide more comprehensive data for improved integration.
 - To make use of the tune-in feature, we require `EXT-X-CUE-OUT-CONT` tags to be present between the `EXT-X-CUE-OUT` and `EXT-X-CUE-IN` markers.